Introducing recommended courses, weather forecasts, live cameras, and course maps for Muikamachi Hakkaisan Ski Resort

 Maximum gradient: 35 degrees, average gradient: 22 degrees / Distance: 917m / Slope orientation: North

 A straight, steep slope runs from the top of the ropeway to the No. 3 Romance Lift station.
-With a maximum gradient of 35 degrees and an average gradient of 22 degrees, it is literally the most expert course in the resort.
+With a maximum gradient of 35 degrees and an average of 22 degrees, it is literally the most expert course in the resort.
 After snowfall, you can use the lift.
 Alternatively, you can enjoy a powder run straight from the top to the ropeway base station.
 The course is usually uneven and bumpy, making it even more challenging than the powder

 ・A3 Downhill Course